renemennab/rent-a-bike/README.md

  the production version of the app is hosted at: https://61a6c822c14ea00008ae1dca--rent-a-bike.netlify.app

+ the front-end is hosted with netlify and the back-end with heroku.

 you can get the user experience creating your profile or using:
 - User login: test@gmail.com
 - User password: 12345678